<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 If you’re looking to learn more about your financial aid options, these articles can help.

-The summer can be a great time to prepare your new FAFSA communications for students and families.
-Here is an email template you can use to announce the FAFSA changes to parents and students:
+Here is an email template you can use to announce the FAFSA to parents/guardians and students:

 Hi there,

-It is an exciting time for our seniors and juniors.
-For those that are looking to attend college, the college prep process has already begun.
+This is an exciting time for our seniors and juniors.
+For those who are looking to attend college, the college prep process has already begun.

 You can learn more about the FAFSA updates and what they may mean for you and your family in this article by Scoir about the FAFSA.
 The Federal Student Aid website is another great resource to explore.